Investigating Memorization in Video Diffusion Models: Conclusion

 \section{Conclusion}

 In this paper, we address the critical issue of memorization in video diffusion models (VDMs), a largely overlooked area compared to image diffusion models (IDMs).
 We introduced new, privacy-focused definitions for both content and motion memorization, as well as tailored evaluation metrics that separately assess these types of memorization in VDMs.
 Armed with such metrics, we are the first to systematically extract training data from large video and image datasets and report quantitative results on the extent of memorization in various open-source VDMs.
 Our findings demonstrate that memorization is a widespread issue, not only in video datasets but also in image datasets used to train text-to-image (T2I) backbones, which has been previously underestimated in the literature.
 Furthermore, we propose effective remedies by adapting image memorization detection strategies to the video domain.
 These strategies, incorporating the temporal dimension, offer efficient detection of both content and motion memorization, providing a robust foundation for future improvements in privacy preservation within VDMs, particularly as their usage continues to grow.
+We have also discussed the limitations of our work for future improvements; see Appendix Sec. \ref{sec:future_work} for details.